You can listen to the audio version of this article.

 The vast majority of Google users only click on links on the first page of Google when performing a search.
 This sounds a bit scary, especially if you don’t know what appears on the first page.
 The good news is that there are things you can do to improve it:

 - Have your own website.
 Some researchers already have institutional profiles.
-If your university doesn’t provide one, or you don’t have a university affiliation, think about creating your own free page on About.me or setting up a free blog at WordPress.
+If your university doesn’t provide one, or you don’t have a university affiliation, think about creating your own free page on About.me or setting up a free blog on WordPress.

 - Create an ORCID account.
 An ORCID (Open Researcher and Contributor ID) is a non-proprietary alphanumeric code to uniquely identify scientific and other academic authors and contributors.